-Many U.S. citizens and permanent residents are shocked, after they divorce their immigrant spouse, to realize what they signed on to with USCIS Form I-864, the Affidavit of Support.
+Many U.S. citizens and permanent residents are shocked, after they divorce the immigrant spouse whom they sponsored for a green card, to realize what they signed on to with USCIS Form I-864, the Affidavit of Support.
 It creates an obligation for the sponsor to annually support the immigrant at an amount that's 125% or more of the U.S. Poverty Guidelines levels until the immigrant either:

 Notice that "divorce" is not on the above list.
-How can this be fair, many U.S. exes have asked, particularly in cases where, for instance, the immigrant moves in with someone who has plenty of money, or could easily get a decent-paying job?
+How can this support obligation be fair, many U.S. exes have asked, particularly in cases where, for instance, the immigrant moves in with someone who has plenty of money, or could easily get a decent-paying job?
+This article will consider this concern.

 When Form I-864 was first created, lawyers had some questions about whether U.S. courts would, in fact, confirm that it is legally enforceable as between the immigrant and the sponsor.